MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ---
-title: Apply principles of Zero Trust to Microsoft Copilot for Security
+title: How do I apply Zero Trust principles to Microsoft Copilot for Security?
-description: Learn how to secure Microsoft Copilot for Security with Zero Trust principles. ms.date: 04/02/2024 ms.service: security
+description: How to apply Zero Trust principles to Microsoft Copilot for Security. ms.date: 04/02/2024 ms.service: security
 author: bcarter